Skip to main content

 As relationships with golf tournaments go, few have a more storied and intimate connection with a particular event than Catriona Matthew has with the AIG Women’s Open.

-A champion in 2009 at Royal Lytham & St Annes, Matthew had given birth just 11 weeks earlier, reigning victorious in the most unlikely and heroic of circumstances.
+A Champion at Royal Lytham & St Annes – this year’s host venue – in 2009, Catriona had given birth just 11 weeks earlier, reigning victorious in the most unlikely and heroic of circumstances.

 Debut and early years

-As a 23-year-old in 1993, Matthew made her debut in the Championship as an amateur, before the Women’s Open was an LPGA-sanctioned event, and quickly found herself walking amongst giants of the game.
+Catriona made her debut in the Championship as a 23-year-old amateur in 1993, before the AIG Women’s Open was an LPGA-sanctioned event, and quickly found herself walking among giants of the game.

 “I think I might have played with Trish Johnson one day.
-You know, you’re seeing Laura Davies, Alison Nicholas, Helen Alfredsson, all these people who were obviously that little bit older than you and had all turned pro and done really well.
+You’re seeing Laura Davies, Alison Nicholas, Helen Alfredsson, all these people who were obviously that little bit older than you and had all turned pro and done really well.

 "So it’s a nerve-racking experience, and you’re suddenly thrown out your comfort zone as such, from playing in amateur things to suddenly going and playing with people you’ve probably only really read about.”

-Matthew performed admirably as an amateur, before returning to the event two years later in 1995.
-The Scot would finish T12, T35 and T5 the next three years, quickly finding her feet in the prestigious Championship.
+Catriona performed admirably and returned to the event two years later.
+The Scot would finish T12, T35 and T5 over the next three years, quickly finding her feet amid high-calibre competition.

-'Beany’ picked up her first wins as a professional too in that period.
-In 1996, Matthew beat Karrie Webb to win the Women’s Australian Open, and the week before the Women’s Open in 1998, she won the Wales Ladies Championship of Europe on the European Tour, beating her heroes Davies and Alfredsson by five shots in the process.
+'Beany’ picked up her first wins as a professional not long after.
+She defeated Karrie Webb to win the Women’s Australian Open in 1996, and the week before the Women’s Open in 1998, she won the Wales Ladies Championship of Europe on the European Tour, beating her heroes Davies and Alfredsson by five shots.

-Matthew missed the cut at the Women's Open in 1998 , before a T68 and a missed cut followed in the next two years.
-The Women’s Open gained major status in 2001, however, and that was the year Matthew really began to make her mark in the Championship.
+Catriona missed the cut at the Women's Open in 1998 before a T68 finish and a missed cut followed in the next two years.
+The Championship gained major status in 2001 and that was the year Catriona really made her mark.

 Holes in one and close calls

-As Matthew progressed in her career, she won her first event on the LPGA Tour in early 2001, beating Annika Sorenstam in Hawaii.
-In her first three wins on three different Tours, Matthew had beaten four Women's Open champions by a total of 11 strokes.
+As Catriona’s career progressed, she won her first LPGA Tour event in early 2001, beating Annika Sorenstam in Hawaii.
+In her first three wins on three different Tours, Catriona had beaten four AIG Women's Open Champions by a total of 11 strokes.

-Clearly now showing the calibre of a potential major champion year-in, year-out, Matthew picked up her fourth top-10 in a major at The U.S Women's Open in 2001 with a T4 finish, and was one of the home favourites for the first ever major on British soil.
+Now showing clear signs of a potential major champion, Catriona registered her fourth top-10 in a major at the US Women's Open in 2001, and was one of the home favourites for the first major on British soil.

-She started superbly at the Women's Open, and marked the occasion with a hole-in-one on the 15th hole in round two to take the outright lead.
-Coming into Sunday, Matthew still held top spot, but she then limped to a closing 73 while others around her charged ahead.
-After eventually finishing five shots behind champion Se-Ri Pak.
-Matthew says she learned a lot from the experience.
+She started superbly at Sunningdale, and marked the occasion with a magical hole-in-one on the 15th hole in round two to take the outright lead.

-Three years later, Matthew would record her second hole-in-one at the event, again at Sunningdale on the eighth hole.
-It would be another three years until she was in contention again, this time finishing T7 in 2007 at St Andrews.
-Matthew's best, however, was still yet to come.
+Catriona would record her second Championship hole-in-one three years later, again at Sunningdale, this time on the 8th.
+It would be another three years until she was in contention again, this time finishing T7 at St Andrews in 2007.

 A young Catriona Matthew at the AIG Women's Open

-Heading into the Women's Open in 2009 at Royal Lytham and St Annes, Matthew was less than three months on from giving birth to her second child.
-Her preparation was far less than ideal.
+Heading into the AIG Women's Open at Royal Lytham and St Annes in 2009, Catriona was less than three months on from giving birth to her second child.
+Her preparation understandably took a hit.

-That hotel fire in the middle of the night at the Evian Championship, her first event since giving birth, caused a scare for Matthew and her husband and caddie Graeme.
-Fortunately, nobody was seriously hurt, but the incident did nothing to raise Matthew's expectations for the following week at the Women's Open.
+That hotel fire in the middle of the night at the Evian Championship gave Catriona and her husband – and caddie – Graeme a scare.
+Fortunately nobody was seriously hurt, but the incident did nothing to raise Catriona's expectations for the week ahead.

-"I think, to be honest, going that week to Lytham I was probably more relaxed than I probably had been in ones previously where I’d obviously been playing well, and you always want to do well and perform in your home Open."
+"I think going into that week at Lytham I was probably more relaxed than I had been in ones previously where I’d obviously been playing well, and you always want to do well and perform in your home Open,” she said.

 "I probably put too much pressure on myself, so that one I actually came in with so little preparation I wasn’t expecting too much.
 I probably came in with less pressure on myself, which obviously helped.
 You just wish you could have played every week with less expectation on yourself."

-With genuinely small expectations, Matthew was able to play a brand of golf that was free-wheeling and spectacular.
-After a fairly tricky start, Matthew hit top gear on the back nine in round two, carding her third Women's Open hole-in-one on the 12th hole en route to an incredible seven-under-par 30 on the back nine.
+Catriona’s relatively carefree approach allowed her to play a freewheeling brand of golf.
+After a tricky start, she hit top gear towards the end of round two, carding her third Championship hole-in-one on the 12th hole en route to an incredible seven-under-par 30 on the back nine.

-Matthew's brilliance, defying the odds with yet another hole-in-one, put her in with a great shout of victory once more.
-In the final round, Matthew still held the lead after the front nine, despite not showing her best form, but the nerves were starting to get to her.
+Catriona’s brilliance gave her a great shout of victory.
+She held the lead after the opening nine holes of the final round, despite not showing her best form, but the nerves were starting to get to her.

 "It probably wasn’t really until that last day that I actually realised I had a good chance to win the event," she said.
 "I mean obviously I had a bit of a shaky front nine, and I remember playing the 10th hole, which to be fair I hadn’t played well all week.

-"I had to take a penalty drop by the green, and then I actually made a really good up and down for bogey, and I remember my husband who was caddying for me saying: ‘It’s not often that a bogey is a great bogey but that was a great bogey.’
+"I had to take a penalty drop by the green, and then I actually made a really good up-and-down for bogey, and I remember my husband saying: ‘It’s not often that a bogey is a great bogey but that was a great bogey.’

-"It kept me tied for the lead, and we just both felt to try and push on from there, I had nothing to lose.
-At the end of the day no one was really expecting me to win, so I think that kind of really settled me."
+"It kept me tied for the lead, and we just both wanted to push on from there, I had nothing to lose.
+At the end of the day no-one was really expecting me to win, so I think that kind of really settled me.

-"I’d played the 11th hole well all week, and in fact I played those last eight holes well all week, so I went in with confidence to them, and we just kind of said to ourselves: 'We’re not going to lose this, we’re not going to lose that lead.'"
+"I’d played the 11th hole well all week, and in fact I played those last eight holes well all week, so I went in with confidence, and we just kind of said to ourselves: 'We’re not going to lose this; we’re not going to lose that lead.'"

-Matthew went on to have another great back nine and win by three shots, enjoying her final walk up to the 18th green with a huge ovation from the crowd.
-Yet the Scot knows her up and down on the 10th hole, which kept her in a tie for the lead at the time, was the momentum boost she needed.
+Catriona went on to have another great back nine and won by three shots, enjoying her final walk up to the 18th green to a huge ovation from the crowd.
+Yet the Scot knows her up-and-down on the 10th, which kept her in a tie for the lead at the time, was the momentum boost she needed.

-"There’s always a psychological thing to be tied for the lead rather than to lose your lead altogether, so holing that, I think it was about a five-footer that I holed, that was kind of the impetus I needed to push on."
+"There’s always a psychological thing to be tied for the lead rather than to lose your lead altogether, so holing that … that was kind of the impetus I needed to push on."